Tada0/Pocket-Size-Projects/SecureShellContinuousDeployment/README.md

 With that config script will recursively deploy evey changed file from local_dir to remote_dir on file save.

 Note that remote_dir must exist on the remote machine

-#TODO

-In future, script will support deployment of all files on script start.